hep-gc/docker/external_cloud/csv2/single_container/private_web/run_csv2/README.md

   It should take ~2-5 minutes for the container to get up and running.

+3. Access the csv2 web interface with your web browser.

-3. Once the container is up and running, you should be able to see the csv2 web interface by typing https://localhost into your local web browser.
+Once the container is up and running, you should be able to see the csv2 web interface by typing https://localhost into your local web browser.
 Alternatively (if the container is running on a remote machine), you can access the browser from a local machine using port forwarding as follows: open a port on the machine running the container (e.g. 1234), then create an ssh tunnel as follows:

 ~~~~
 $ ssh -L 1234:localhost:443 root@[IP or FQDN of machine running container]